RacheldeJong/ANONET/README.md

 # ANONET
 This repository contains code measuring anonymity with various anonymity measrues and anonymizing networks with various heuristic algorithms.
-The repository accompanies the following research paper: [1].
+The repository accompanies the following research papers: [1, 2].

 # Measures:
 Nodes are equivalent if the following is equal:
-* `Degree`: the number of connections of the node [2]
+* `Degree`: the number of connections of the node [3]
-* `Count`: the number of nodes and edges in the d-neighborhood of the node [1]
+* `Count`: the number of nodes and edges in the d-neighborhood of the node [2]
-* `Degree distribution`: the degree distribution in the d-neighborhood of the node [1]
+* `Degree distribution`: the degree distribution in the d-neighborhood of the node [2]
-* `d-k-Anonymity`: the structure of the $d$-neighborhood [3] (based on isomorphism)
+* `d-k-Anonymity`: the structure of the $d$-neighborhood [4] (based on isomorphism)
-* `vrq`: the degree distribution over all nodes at distance d of a node [4]
+* `vrq`: the degree distribution over all nodes at distance d of a node [5]

 `Note:` each of these measures can be used as a heuristic for computing anonymity.

 # Anonymity-cascade
-Uniqueness and twin-uniqueness for anonymity-cascade as described in [5] can be computed with this framework.
+Uniqueness and twin-uniqueness for anonymity-cascade as described in [6] can be computed with this framework.

 # Anonymization algorithms
 Anonymization can be done by deleting edges.